-NOTE 7/2020: I have discovered a limitation on how fast the saddle can be moved without losing Z counts.
-I assumed this would be faster than I can crank by hand, but it turns out that you can lose counts even at moderate cranking speed – somewhere between 1″/sec and 2″/sec carriage movement.
-It appears a faster uC than the MSP430 is needed.
+NOTE 7/2020: I have discovered a limit on how fast the saddle can be moved without losing Z counts.
+I assumed the limit would be above my maximum hand crank speed, but it turns out that you can lose counts even with moderately fast cranking – somewhere around 2″/sec saddle movement.
+For now, I manage by watching my handwheel speed, but it appears a faster uC than the MSP430 is needed.
 I will update when I have a solution.

 This is an outstanding machine DRO for hobbyists, not just an outstanding DIY project, but a super DRO even compared to high-end pro machines.
 The beauty of TouchDRO is that it uses a (cheap) Android tablet for the display and control (I used a 1st-generation Nexus tablet – $50 on eBay) while the scales connect to a small (user-built) box that wirelessly sends data to the tablet via Bluetooth.
 The extra cute thing about this particular DRO installation is that all that parts are very small and don’t interfere with any travel distances or setups on this already smallish machine.

 Below are a schematic and a link to the TouchDRO website.

 This particular circuit is designed for quadrature-output scales only.
 It will not work with the cheaper Chinese “caliper” or other similar scales (though TouchDRO *can* work with those as explained on their web page).
 Examples of quadrature output scales are optical scales and some magnetic scales.
 In my particular case, I used magnetic read heads made by Renishaw (Model LM10) and linear magnetic tape that I purchased used on eBay.
 This choice was made to get the smallest linear measurement parts possible.